 Game developers and publishers connect to a master platform to access player-related information linked to the PlayFab ID.

 AppsFlyer is a mobile attrition and marketing analytics platform.
 Our solution primarily used AppsFlyer as an in-app activity monitoring service to provide insights and metrics into each player’s activity in the application.

 Data Processing and Curation

-The new tables built in Databricks were then pushed back to Blob Storage in a curated format to be used for data modeling and reporting.
+The new tables built-in Databricks were then pushed back to Blob Storage in a curated format which could be used for data modeling and reporting.

 Data Modeling and Reporting

 This solution utilized two reporting outputs from Azure Blob Storage.